Internectio/Locuscraft/README.md

 *How will the information be gathered?*

 All of the information will come from the users.
 All we (the developers) have to do is create the interface that the users will use.
 Then the users will take care of information categorization and organization (tongue twister there).
 Information could come in the form of links, multimedia, and text.
 It could come from references to websites, profile information (based on privacy settings), polls they have answered, uploads, and maybe other sources.
 Tasks and points for those tasks will be the main driving force for gathering this information.
-User's will acquire tasks from interests or tasks feeds they've subscribed to.
-They will see all of their tasks in a task feed on their home page.
-A task could be a question about something, it could be to confirm that something is true, to watch a video, to click a link, to complete something, help someone, create something, or anything else the users can come up with.
-Once the task is complete they will acquire locus points if the task helped them, community points if it helped everyone else, or both if it helped both.

 *What are my sources for multimedia content?*